eitoi/happy-birthday-dad/README.md

-copy this and paste it in a google doc.
+copy this and paste it in a google doc then print the document.

 ___________________________________________________
 |               coupon                             |